raghavian/raghavian.github.io/_pages/projects.md

 ## Key Project Areas

-RS has been working in three key areas of Machine Learning research, with both methodological and application driven contributions.
+RS been working in three key areas of Machine Learning research, with both methodological and application driven contributions.

 - [Sustainability of AI](#sustainability-of-ai)
 - [AI for Sciences](#ai-for-sciences)
 - [Bio-Medical Image Analysis](#bio-medical-image-analysis)

+If you are interested in joining our team check out the open positions advertised on [UCPH Job Portal](https://employment.ku.dk/).
+And if no positions are currently being advertised by RS feel free to reach out with a short email about what you are interested in and how the work in RS's team might be of interest to you.

 ## Sustainability of AI
 ---
 Material cost of developing and deploying complex ML models is growing considerably.
-In this line of research, we are focusing on some facets of the environmental sustainability of ML.
-Primarily, by focusing on energy consumption and carbon footprint.
+In this line of research, we are focusing on some facets of sustainability of ML.
+Primarily, by focusing on the environmental sustainability (fx: energy consumption and carbon footprint) of ML methods and its interactions with social sustainability (fx: fairness, robustness, access) of AI.

 <ol>
 {% for post in site.publications reversed %}